Skip to main content

 vigolium run discovery -t https://example.com

-# Step 2: Audit only the discovered endpoints
+# Step 2: Dynamic-assessment over the discovered endpoints

 # Step 3: Run custom extensions against results